 A main goal of the pilot is to evaluate bike sharing's potential to effectively reduce vehicle traffic and improve local air quality.
 Bike sharing offers a clean and healthy alternative to polluting single-occupancy vehicles, by providing a means for completing first- and last-mile trips in conjunction with regional transit, as well as stand-alone short distance trips.

 The pilot system will launch in two phases.
-The first phase will deploy a fleet of approximately 700 bicycles and 70 kiosk stations and is anticipated launch in August 2013.
+The first phase will deploy a fleet of approximately 700 bicycles and 70 kiosk stations and launched on Thursday, August 29, 2013.
 Within 3-6 months after the first set of equipment has been deployed, it is anticipated that additional equipment will be added to grow the system to include a fleet of at least 1,000 bicycles.
 The communities participating in the pilot include: San Francisco, Redwood City, Mountain View, Palo Alto, and San Jose.
-More program announcements and updates will follow later this spring.

 Bicycle stations will be located near transit hubs, high-density residential areas and key destination points such as shopping areas and employment centers making it easier to quickly and conveniently connect to and from transit or make a short distance trip by bike.